 Passing call data to the clipboard

-Map the incoming call data from the CTI server to the clipboard page by using the Service activity.
-Use the Service activity to copy the incoming data to the corresponding property on the clipboard page of the Service rule.
-This page acts as the primary page for the Service activity.
+Map the incoming data from the CTI server to the clipboard page using the service activity.
+Use the Service activity to copy the incoming data to the corresponding property on a clipboard page of the Service rule.
+This page acts as primary page for the Service activity.

-You can pass the basic call details to the clipboard page by using the Service activity.
-The following table shows the basic CTI properties that need to be passed with a call event.
+You can pass the basic call info details to the clipboard page using the Service activity.
+The following are the basic CTI properties that needs to passed with a call event.
 You can see these properties on the clipboard.

 |pyCallState||Stores the call state such as hold or retrieved.|

 |pyCallType||Stores the call type like Internal or Consult used in invoking call treatment rules from the adapter page to the clipboard.|